jgddesigns/progress_widgets/README.md

     TriggerAmount (required)

-        A React state-variable set that holds a variable containing the current percentage at which the widget is intended to increment.
+        A React state-variable set that holds a number value containing the current percentage at which the widget is intended to increment.
 The percentage needs to be set prior to setting the Trigger state to 'true'.

         Example: